 - the use of the organs or tissues that will be removed from his body

-Can people who donate a body part or substance get money for this?
+Can people who donate a body part or substance from their body get money for this?

-In principle, the human body is not for sale and any donation of a part or substance of the body must be made for free.
+Any donation of a part or substance of the body must be made for free.
 The donor cannot be paid for the donation.